 There are state and federal laws that regulate rail companies and the things they must do to protect the public, including safety precautions and response to known dangers.
-If a train accident occurs, McAleer Law will investigate to determine whether the rail company broke any state or federal regulations.
-If the investigation uncovers mistakes, the rail company can be held partially or totally liable.
+When a client comes to us after a train accident, our team at McAleer Law will investigate to determine whether the rail company broke any state or federal regulations.
+If we uncover mistakes and/or negligence on the part of the rail company, the company can be held partially or totally liable.

-Motorists are required to stop 15 feet or more from a railroad crossing and wait at this safe distance until the train is out of the crossing area before traveling across the tracks.
+Motorists are required to stop 15 feet or more from a railroad crossing.
+They must wait at this safe distance until the train is out of the crossing area, and only then may they proceed across the tracks.
 By federal law, trains are required to sound their horn and have functional lights.
-These devices alert drivers to a train heading toward a railroad crossing and greatly improve the safety at unsecured crossings.
+These devices alert drivers to a train heading toward a railroad crossing, and they greatly improve safety at unsecured crossings.